joel84irish/laravel-example-app/README.md

 `docker-compose up -d` This will build the images and run the containers in the background.

 The application should be accessible at https://127.0.0.1

+# To make the images as small as possible

+· I used multi-stage builds to reduce the final image size, by using multiple docker files.

+· I used Alpine Linux as the base image.

+· Minimize layers by combining commands in the Dockerfile.

+· I remove unnecessary files and dependencies.